crazy-goat/octophpus/README.md

 # Octophpus
 Asynchronous ESI filter for PHP 7.1+.
-Its scans string for esi tags and replace with remote content.
-Its a simple replace for varnish server just for including esi content.
+Its scans string for `esi:include` tags and replace with remote content.
+It's a simple replace for varnish server just for including esi content.
 The killer feature is that all request are made asynchronous, so it should be **faster than varnish**.